vinusorout/k8s/README.md

 k8s personal learning

+## Both flexVolume and csi are out of tree plugins, for some clouds like aws, gce, vmware etc kubernetes provides some inbuilt or in-tree plugins.
 ## k8s install and use flexVolume
 To setup kubernetes cluster apply all steps from https://www.mirantis.com/blog/how-install-kubernetes-kubeadm/
 NOTE: While applying calico plugin use the latest yaml from https://docs.projectcalico.org/getting-started/kubernetes/self-managed-onprem/onpremises